 There are two Beaver Bar locations in very close proximity to each other.
 The original biker bar is smaller and indoors.
 The newer spot (“at the county line”) is a larger venue with outdoor space and live music on Friday and Saturday nights, pool tables, darts, Golden Tee, Buck Hunt, and more.
 Both places get plenty rowdy, but the vibe is mostly low-key and drama-free.

 Have you been to The Beaver Bar?
-Tell other visitors what you thought below:
+Add your opinion below:

 Here's some other points of interest in the Myrtle Beach area near this location: